mocamircea/sygon-token/testing/UC23 Add alias.md

 # UC23 Add alias
+## <i>addAlias</i>

-Add a new alias address to <i>aliases</i>.
+Any user can create a new alias by adding an address to <i>aliases</i>.

 ### Preconditions
-Restrictions: the operation is forbidden for the Creator, the address is not an alias, alias target or a release address.
+Restrictions: the operation is forbidden for the Creator, the address is not yet: an alias, an alias target or a release address.

 ### Steps
-Add address to <i>aliases</i>.
+Add the provided address to <i>aliases</i>.

 ### Postconditions
-Returns true if operation is successfully completed.
+Returns true if the address is successfully added.